DecentSamples/DecentSampler-Developers-Guide/docs/source/introduction.md

 </DecentSampler>
 ```

-Underneath the top-level `<DecentSampler>` element you can put any number of other elements, which are described in the sections that follow.
+Underneath the top-level `<DecentSampler>` element you can put any number of other elements, all of which are described in the sections that follow.